 Creatively, I like to challenge myself, so I painted six women, paying particular attention to the diversity of the breasts.
-I added the word "nude" as a reference to John Berger's Ways of Seeing (1972).
+I added the word "nude" as a reference to John Berger's Ways of Seeing.
 Regarding the female nude image, he distinguishes between 'nude' and 'naked': "To be naked is to be oneself; to be nude is to be seen naked by others and yet not recognised for oneself".
 Despite the fact that I have depicted the women with their heads, they remain anonymous bodies—the impression is reinforced by the absence of faces.
 The image is contradictory because I stage the women's bodies decoratively like objects, while simultaneously criticizing the act of doing so.

 When I began to paint, I imagined a happy, proud woman who loves her body as it is.
 The shapes and curves flow in the picture and embody this feeling.
-Supporting this, the colours were chosen according to the colours of my surroundings: the sunny yellow, the bright red, the fiery orange, and the soft blue.
-All these colours and shapes illustrate how beautiful, diverse and colourful life is, how different the female body can be, and what wonders it performs month after month.
-This experience was therapeutic and beautiful at the same time!
-I felt at peace with myself and my surroundings.
+The colours were chosen according to the colours of my surroundings: the sunny yellow, the bright red, the fiery orange, and the soft blue.
+All these colours and shapes illustrate how beautiful, diverse and vibrant life is, how different the female body can be, and what wonders it performs month after month.
+This experience was therapeutic and beautiful at the same time: I felt at peace with myself and my surroundings.
 It was good to let the shapes and colours speak, and not to focus too much on every detail.
 Because just as all bodies are perfect in their own way, so too is art.